How to Handle Profanity in Business Email Communications

 Whether you are the sender or the recipient of a profanity-laden email, take a deep breath before clicking send.

-When you discover that you respond with a display of negative emotion, stop right there even if your anger is justified.
+When you discover that you respond with a display of negative emotion, stop right there, even if your anger is justified.
 Wait until you can think about how to respond professionally, factually, and intelligently.

 If you disagree with the content, explain why.
-Present your point of view based on information or data so the recipient can understand why you so viscerally disagree.
+Present your point of view based on information or data so the recipient can understand why you viscerally disagree.

 Sadly, this approach is becoming increasingly common online.
 I’ve received a few myself because someone disagrees with Business Email Etiquette.
 Swearing.
 Over Business Email Etiquette.